awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-s3deploy.md

-# Tutorial: Create a Pipeline That Uses Amazon S3 as a Deployment Provider<a name="tutorials-s3deploy"></a>
+# Tutorial: Create a pipeline that uses Amazon S3 as a deployment provider<a name="tutorials-s3deploy"></a>

 In this tutorial, you configure a pipeline that continuously delivers files using Amazon S3 as the deployment action provider in your deployment stage\.
 The completed pipeline detects changes when you make a change to the source files in your source repository\.
 The pipeline then uses Amazon S3 to deploy the files to your bucket\.
 Each time you modify, add, or delete your website files in your source location, the deployment creates the website with your latest files\.
 This tutorial provides two options:
 + Create a pipeline that deploys a static website to your S3 public bucket\.
 This example creates a pipeline with an AWS CodeCommit source action and an Amazon S3 deployment action\.
-See [Option 1: Deploy Static Website Files to Amazon S3](#tutorials-s3deploy-acc)\.
+See [Option 1: Deploy static website files to Amazon S3](#tutorials-s3deploy-acc)\.
 + Create a pipeline that compiles sample TypeScript code into JavaScript and deploys the CodeBuild output artifact to your S3 bucket for archive\.
 This example creates a pipeline with an Amazon S3 source action, a CodeBuild build action, and an Amazon S3 deployment action\.
-See [Option 2: Deploy Built Archive Files to Amazon S3 from an S3 Source Bucket](#tutorials-s3deploy-s3source)\.
+See [Option 2: Deploy built archive files to Amazon S3 from an S3 source bucket](#tutorials-s3deploy-s3source)\.

 **Important**
 Many of the actions you add to your pipeline in this procedure involve AWS resources that you need to create before you create the pipeline\.
 AWS resources for your source actions must always be created in the same AWS Region where you create your pipeline\.
 For example, if you create your pipeline in the US East \(Ohio\) Region, your CodeCommit repository must be in the US East \(Ohio\) Region\.
 You can add cross\-region actions when you create your pipeline\.
 AWS resources for cross\-region actions must be in the same AWS Region where you plan to execute the action\.
-For more information, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.
+For more information, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.

-## Option 1: Deploy Static Website Files to Amazon S3<a name="tutorials-s3deploy-acc"></a>
+## Option 1: Deploy static website files to Amazon S3<a name="tutorials-s3deploy-acc"></a>

 In this example, you download the sample static website template file, upload the files to your AWS CodeCommit repository, create your bucket, and configure it for hosting\.
 Next, you use the AWS CodePipeline console to create your pipeline and specify an Amazon S3 deployment configuration\.

 ### Prerequisites<a name="tutorials-s3deploy-acc-prereq"></a>

 You must already have the following:
 + A CodeCommit repository\.
-You can use the AWS CodeCommit repository you created in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
+You can use the AWS CodeCommit repository you created in [Tutorial: Create a simple pipeline \(CodeCommit repository\)](tutorials-simple-codecommit.md)\.
 + Source files for your static website\.
 Use this link to download a [sample static website](samples/sample-website.zip)\.
 The sample\-website\.zip download produces the following files:
   + An `index.html` file
   + A `main.css` file
   + A `graphic.jpg` file
 + An S3 bucket configured for website hosting\.
-See [Hosting a Static Website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)\.
-Make sure you create your bucket in the same region as the pipeline\.
+See [Hosting a static website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)\.
+Make sure you create your bucket in the same Region as the pipeline\.
 **Note**
 To host a website, your bucket must have public read access, which gives everyone read access\.
 With the exception of website hosting, you should keep the default access settings that block public access to S3 buckets\.

-### Step 1: Push Source Files to Your CodeCommit Repository<a name="tutorials-s3deploy-acc-push"></a>
+### Step 1: Push source files to your CodeCommit repository<a name="tutorials-s3deploy-acc-push"></a>

 In this section, push your source files to the repository that the pipeline uses for your source stage\.